King Kong vs. Godzilla: Legacy

+— – Masaaki Tezuka (director of Godzilla vs. Megaguirus, Godzilla Against Mechagodzilla, and Godzilla: Tokyo S.O.S.) reminisces on watching the film in his childhood.

 Due to the great box office success of this film, Toho wanted to produce a sequel immediately.
 Shinichi Sekizawa was brought back to write the screenplay tentatively titled Continuation: King Kong vs. Godzilla (続 キングコング対ゴジラ, Zoku Kingu Kongu tai Gojira).
 Sekizawa revealed that Kong killed Godzilla during their underwater battle in Sagami Bay with a line of dialogue stating "Godzilla, who sank and died in the waters off Atami".
 As the story progressed, Godzilla's body is salvaged from the Ocean by a group of entrepreneurs who hope to display the remains at a planned resort.
 Meanwhile, King Kong is found in Africa where he had been protecting a baby (the sole survivor of a plane crash).
 After the baby is rescued by investigators, and is taken back to Japan, Kong follows the group and rampages through the country looking for the infant.
 Godzilla is then revived with hopes of driving off Kong.
 The story ends with both monsters plummeting into a volcano.
 The project was ultimately cancelled.
 A couple of years later, United Productions of America (UPA) and Toho conceived the idea to pit Godzilla against a giant Frankenstein's monster and commissioned Takeshi Kimura to write a screenplay titled Frankenstein vs. Godzilla, with Jerry Sohl and Reuben Bercovitch writing the story and synopsis for the film.
 However, Toho would cancel this project as well and instead decided to match Mothra against Godzilla in Mothra vs. Godzilla.
 This began a formula where kaiju from past Toho films would be added into the Godzilla franchise.